paulb00th/galapagos/content/tours/free-tours.md

 The best time to visit German Beach is at high tide: you’ll find more water and fewer rocks!
 This small bay with a gradual shelving beach is one of the the best swimming spots in Puerto Ayora and a nice stop on the way to Las Grietas - see immediately below.

+{{<
+image-row
-*Set out above, images of the Darwin centre, Station and German beaches.*
+title="Set out below, images of the Darwin centre, Station and German beaches." images="/img/free-tours/CD-centre-600.png,/img/free-tours/Station-B-600.png,/img/free-tours/German-B-600.png" paddingTop="10px"
-{{< image-row images="/img/free-tours/CD-centre-600.png,/img/free-tours/Station-B-600.png,/img/free-tours/German-B-600.png,"paddingTop="10px" >}}
+>}}

 ##### Las Grietas: